Writer(s): John Lennon (see lyrics here)

 Released: October 11, 1971

-First Charted: October 16, 1971
+First Charted: September 24, 1971

-Peak: 3 US, 2 CB, 11 HR, 7 AC, 20 AR, 14 UK, 12 CN, 15 AU (Click for codes to singles charts.)
+Peak: 3 US, 2 CB, 2 GR, 11 HR, 7 AC, 1 CL, 20 AR, 14 UK, 12 CN, 15 AU, 1 DF (Click for codes to charts.)

-Sales *: -- US, 1.8 UK, 1.8 world (includes US + UK)
+Sales (in millions): -- US, 1.79 UK, 1.96 world (includes US + UK)

 One morning early in 1971, Lennon sat at the white grand piano in his bedroom and virtually completed “his greatest musical gift to the world.”
 RS500 He considered “Imagine” to rate as high as anything he wrote with the Beatles.
 RS500 He wasn’t wrong.
 It was “a sweetened variant of the political songwriting that Lennon engaged in before and after.”
 TB This “is the record that saved John Lennon’s post-Beatles reputation.”
 TB

 The song had an interesting chart life.
 It went to #3 on the U.S. charts in 1971, but took four more years to hit in Lennon’s native England, reaching #6.
 In the wake of Lennon’s murder on December 8, 1980, “Imagine” stormed the U.K. charts once again, this time going all the way to the top.
 In fact, as is more common on the other side of the pond, Lennon’s ode to the power of possibilities has been released a couple more times, landing in or just outside the top ten.